theopmw/Top-Spots-London/README.md

     * The **Footer** contains the copyright information for the site to the left and links to the Top Spots social media accounts to the right.
 Note that at the time of publishing, Top Spots does not have any social media accounts, so the link icons are placeholders and link to the home page of the social media platform.

+### Preloader

+* The site features a **preloader** to allow the site to fully load before the page is displayed

 ### Home Page

 * Interactive Map:
-    * The **interactive map** is constructed using the [Google Maps API](https://developers.google.com/maps) and features **custom markers** from [Map Icons Collection](https://mapicons.mapsmarker.com) denoting the type of venue.
-The map also utilises the [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview) to allow users to search for places on the map that are not among the featured destinations and add a marker to that location if selected.
+    * The **interactive map** is constructed using the Google [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview#Inline) and features **custom markers** from [Map Icons Collection](https://mapicons.mapsmarker.com) denoting the type of venue.
+The map also utilises the [Places API](https://developers.google.com/maps/documentation/places/web-service/overview) to allow users to search for places on the map that are not among the featured destinations and add a marker to that location if selected.

-* Legend:
+* Hero Image:
-     * The map **legend** uses a table of checkboxes to allow the user to toggle whether to show or hide map markers by venue type or completely hide all markers.
+    * The site features a **hero image** on page load.
+On marker click, this is hidden and replaced but 3 images of the venue linked to the marker.

 * Information Box (Performs two functions on the site):
     * On page load, the **Information Box** displays a welcome message to to welcome users to the site and provide a brief bit of information on the site and how to use it.